GenesysCloudBlueprints/microsoft-teams-blueprint/blueprint/index.md

   - [Load Script](#load-script)

 ### Configure Microsoft Azure custom app
-To enable the Genesys Cloud instance to authenticate and retrieve user information from the Graph API for Microsoft Teams, register your custom application in Azure
+To enable the Genesys Cloud instance to authenticate and retrieve user information from the Graph API for Microsoft Teams, register your custom application in Azure.

 1. Log in to the Azure portal.
 2. Navigate to **App registrations**, and click **New registration**.